deepjyoti30/cpf/README.md

 optional arguments:
   -h, --help     show this help message and exit
+  -r, --recursive  Copy the files recursively
-  -v, --verbose  Explain what is being done.
+  -v, --verbose  Explain what is being done

 ```